The Broken Jug: Plot

 When it is Ruprecht's turn to testify, he explains that he secretly went to Eve's home and heard her talk with somebody in her room.
 He mentions that he suspected it to be a man called Lebrecht, who had previously shown interest in Eve.
 When Adam hears that Lebrecht is suspected, he eagerly requests that information to be noted in the protocol.
 Ruprecht says that he broke down the door, entered the room and saw someone flee through the window.
 He was able to hit the fleeing man twice over the head with a broken off door handle but could not identify the person.
 He also admits that he is not absolutely sure if it was him or the fleeing man who broke the jug in the chaos.

 When it is Eve's turn, Adam again talks to her, seemingly trying to influence her testimony.
 Walter again admonishes him.
 Eve testifies that it was not Ruprecht who broke the jug but that she will not name the actual guilty person.

 During a pause in the proceedings, Adam tries to get Walter drunk.
 Then, Brigitte, a lodger in Marthe's house arrives with Licht and a wig in her hand.
 She states that she found the wig last night in Marthe's garden and that she and Licht found a club-footed trail in the fresh snow and both followed that trail to Adam's house.

 Walter asks Adam to come clean but Adam refuses and instead hands down his ruling: Ruprecht is convicted and shall go to jail for his insubordination against the court.
 Eve now exclaims that it was Adam who was in her room last night and who broke the jug while fleeing.
 An enraged Ruprecht attacks Adam, who flees the court room unharmed.
 Walter ensures Ruprecht that his conviction will be overturned, Ruprecht and Eve reconcile and their parents approve of their wedding.

 Adaptations

 In 1937 a German film of the same title was released with Emil Jannings in the lead.
 It is also a 1941 opera by Viktor Ullmann.
-In 1944 it was produced as a film in Mexico by German director Alfredo B. Crevenna under the title Adan, Eva y el diablo.
+In 1944 it was produced as a film in Mexico by the German director Alfredo B. Crevenna under the title Adam, Eve and the Devil.

 In 1958, the Stratford Festival produced an adaptation by Donald Harron and directed by Michael Langham which toured in Canada and to the Phoenix Theatre in New York.
 The Irish author, John Banville, adapted the play, setting it in a famine-stricken Irish village.
 It had its first production in Dublin in 1994.
 In Indonesia, Studiklub Teater Bandung (STB) produced adaption by Suyatna Anirun with Indonesian title "Jambangan yang Pecah" in 1982.